giantswarm/docs/src/content/tutorials/security/rbac/_index.md

 #### 2. Add the Service Account to your app {#app-api-add-sa}

-This is done by adding a line referencing the `ServiceAccount` to the `Pod` spec of your `Deployment` or `Daemonset`.
+This is done by adding a line referencing the `ServiceAccount` to the `Pod` spec of your `Deployment` or `DaemonSet`.
 To be sure  you have the right place in the YAML you can put it right above the line `containers:` at the same indentation level.
 The section should look similar to following:

 ```yaml
 [...]